maxtoroq/maxtoroq.github.io/XCST/c/_function.md

 ## Differences with `xsl:function`

-As explained above, values must be returned explicitly, there's no implicit output.
+As explained above, values must be returned explicitly, there's no implicit output. `c:function` parameters have several limitations, see [Function Parameters](param.html#function-parameters). `c:function` parameters can have default values.

 ## See Also